AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 You can add comments to most objects in Adobe Workfront in the Updates section.
 For more information about which objects display the Updates section, see [Updates section overview](../updating-work-items-and-viewing-updates/updates-tab-overview.md).

 You can add an update on an Workfront object (project, task, or issue) to communicate about progress on the object, as you comment on the object.
 Users who are assigned or subscribed to the object can view your update.
 You can also tag users to bring their attention to the update.
 Tagged users receive an in-app notification and an email about your update.
+For more information, see [Tag others on updates](../../workfront-basics/updating-work-items-and-viewing-updates/tag-others-on-updates.md).

 You can add a comment to an object that you can view, or you can log in as a Workfront or group administrator and add a comment on behalf of another user.
 For more information, see [Log in as another user](../../administration-and-setup/add-users/create-and-manage-users/log-in-as-another-user.md).